 Assets under management (AUM) by crypto funds have continued to grow since the beginning of 2018.
 While this growth sometimes reflects portfolio growth, much of the gains in AUM result from investor inflows.
-At the end of Q1 2020, crypto funds, including crypto hedge funds, venture funds, and index funds, cumulatively managed \$18.7 billion in assets, up over 30% from Q1 2019.
+Crypto funds' cumulative AUM surpassed \$20 billion for the first time in 2020 and reached more than \$25 billion at the end of Q3 2020.